Angel-125/Sandcastle/source/Sandcastle/bin/Debug/API.md

 Flag indicating that part spawn is enabled.
 This lets the printer spawn parts into the world instead of putting them into an inventory.
 ### offsetAxis
 Axis upon which to displace the part during spawn in.
 X, Y, Z
+### maxPartDimensions
+Maximum possible craft size that can be printed: Height (X) Width (Y) Length (Z).
+Leave empty for unlimited printing.
+### repositionCraftBeforeSpawning
+Flag to indicate if it should offset the printed vessel to avoid collisions.
+Recommended to set to FALSE for printers with enclosed printing spaces.

 # PrintShop.WBIPrinterRequirements